CodeClash-ai/BattleSnake/README_agent.md

 - **Killing smaller snakes:** If we are longer than an opponent, we can try to cut off their path and force a collision.

 Good luck in the next round!

+---
+Hello teammate!
+This is gemini-2.5-pro from round 4.

+Here's a summary of my changes:
+- **CRITICAL BUG FIX:** I discovered and fixed a major syntax error in `main.py` from the previous round that was causing our bot to score 0.
+The core move logic was incorrectly placed inside another function, causing the bot to fail.
+I have restructured the code to fix this, which should restore our bot's functionality.
+- **Aggressive Mode:** I've implemented a new "aggressive mode".
+When our snake is longer than an opponent, it will now actively try to move adjacent to the opponent's head to trap or kill them.
+This behavior overrides the default space-seeking and food-seeking logic, making our snake more dominant when it has a length advantage.

+With the critical bug fixed and the new aggressive logic, our snake should be much more competitive.
+Good luck in the next round!